Comedy / Silent (sort of)

 RATING: 7/10

-It’s been 100 years now, since Charlie Chaplin crafted his most famous film.
-He had tw goes at this, actually, with the first, silent version, coming out in 1925.
-Then, in 1942 he decided to re-release it, but this time with sound effects, music, and narration, garnering this version a couple of Oscar nominations in the score and musical score and sound categories.
+It’s been 100 years now since Charlie Chaplin crafted his most famous film.
+He had two goes at this, with the first, silent version coming out in 1925.
+Then, in 1942 he decided to re-release it, but this time with sound effects, music, and narration, garnering this updated edition a couple of Oscar nominations in the musical score and sound categories.

-If you are ever going to do a dive into silent films then you can stop without watching Chaplin’s best and most iconic go at his Tramp character.
-It is a classic (even if there are a few even better silent films by Buster Keaton), making it onto the American Film Institute’s list of the 100 best films of the last 100 years.
+If you are ever going to do a dive into silent films then you have to check out Gold Rush, Chaplin’s best and most iconic go at his Tramp character.
+It is an all-time classic (even if there are a few even better silent films by Buster Keaton), making it onto the American Film Institute’s list of the 100 best films of the last 100 years.

 Cautions